Zoe Beyer to perform Sibelius Violin Concerto

 South-African born Zoë Beyers, who now lives in Shrewsbury, performs as soloist, chamber musician, director and orchestral leader across the world.
 She recently recorded and filmed Vaughan Williams’ The Lark Ascending with the City of Birmingham Symphony Orchestra for Sky Arts.

-Zoë will be performing Sibelius’ violin concerto with the SSO on March 28 in Shrewsbury Abbey at 7.30pm.
+Zoë will be performing Sibelius’ violin concerto with the SSO on March 28 at 7.30pm.
 The concerto, in D minor, was written in 1904 and is Sibelius’ only concerto.
 It is notoriously difficult for the solo violin, containing virtuoso sections of extaordinary technical difficulty.
 The third movement is widely considered one of the greatest concerto movements written for the instrument.

 Zoë said: "I’m very excited to play the Sibelius Concerto with the SSO.
 No other concerto for the violin manages to combine traditional folk fiddle music with technical virtuosity quite as successfully as this one - but the fireworks never get in the way of the music.
 It’s more of a symphony for violin and orchestra, full of colour and emotion."